2025 Professional Training Program starts in:

 • Networking and Promotion on the AEHSE Social Channels

-• Publishing your events, clinics/workshops and online classes on the EHS Global Calendar on the AEHSE website
+• Publication of your EHS clinics/workshops and online classes on the EHS Global Calendar on the AEHSE website

-• Social Media icons and link to your website
+• Social Media icons and live link to your website

-• Pop-up with detailed Bio & a link to a scheduling app or offer
+• Pop-up with detailed Bio & link to a scheduling app or offer

 • AEHSE Membership Badge for your website and promo materials